dsieczko/automated-windows-deployment/README.md

 ## Provisioning with PowerShell

-Each server is deployed with some basic user-data located in [assets/user-data.ps1](assets/user-data.ps1) that enables remote access to the server, updates the `Admin` user's password, and creates a directory called **C:\\metal-terraform-ps-scripts.**
+Each server is deployed with some basic user-data located in [assets/user-data.ps1](assets/user-data.ps1) that enables remote access to the server, updates the `Administrator` user's password, and creates a directory called **C:\\metal-terraform-ps-scripts.**

 The PowerShell scripts are supplied by the module's user, you can see example scripts in [examples/simple/assets/](examples/simple/assets/).
 They are deployed using `null_resource` blocks and stored on the remote servers in **C:\\metal-terraform-ps-scripts\\**.
 They  execute synchronously using `winrm`.
 Here are the sample scripts: